sgfin/sgfin.github.io_old/_posts/2018-03-16-Adversarial-Lecture-Notes.md

 attempt to provide principled formulations for why they exist and how we might address them.

-* -Training: data poisoning
+* - Training: data poisoning

-* -Inference: adversarial examples
+* - Inference: adversarial examples

-* -Profitable deployment: model stealing
+* - Profitable deployment: model stealing

 ## Adversarial examples 101